Understanding the Pathophysiology and Neurological Management of Parkinson’s Disease

 Early detection of Parkinson’s disease is critical for initiating treatment and interventions that can improve quality of life and slow disease progression.
 Research studies and clinical trials are ongoing to develop better diagnostic tools and biomarkers that could aid in the early identification of Parkinson’s disease.

-See also Parkinson's Disease - Causes, Symptoms, Treatment, and Research Developments
+See also Understanding Parkinson's Disease - Symptoms, Stages, and Hillary Clinton's Journey

 Statistics on Parkinson’s Disease Diagnosis Source